omni/omnibridge-nft/deploy/README.md

 # Address on Foreign network with permissions to upgrade the bridge contract and the
 # bridge validator contract.
 FOREIGN_UPGRADEABLE_ADMIN=0x
-# The default daily limit in number of tokens.
-As soon as this limit is exceeded, any
-# transaction requesting to relay assets will fail.
-FOREIGN_DAILY_LIMIT=100

 # The address of the existing AMB bridge in the Home network that will be used to pass messages
 # to the Foreign network.